 - Macarons as a surprise take away gift.

 I’d say that dinner was good, but not spectacular.
 The highlight for me was the Kumamoto oysters.
 I also enjoyed the crusted lamb on ciabatta with mint pesto.
 My only gripe with the lamb was that it was a bit cold.
-Michelle really enjoyed the duck confit salad with Nalo greens.
+She really enjoyed the duck confit salad with Nalo greens.
 We both agreed that the cheesesteak with mango lychee glaze was tasty.
 At the end of dinner, staff members passed out macarons from the Cake Gallery as a take home gift.

 After dinner, people danced and enjoyed the entertainment, which included singing and a fire dance performance.
 There was also free champagne samples from Champagne Taittinger, which ran out before we were able to get a taste.

 I’d say that Dîner en Blanc Honolulu was definitely a unique experience that took a lot of effort.
 On an evening when thunderstorms and flash flooding was predicted, we were fortunate only to experience light sprinkles near the end of the night.
-The best part though, for me at least, was simply being able to dine with Michelle on the lawn of Iolani Palace as the sun was setting.
+The best part though, for me at least, was simply being able to dine with her on the lawn of Iolani Palace as the sun was setting.
 That was priceless.